mpangburn/IteratorTools/README.md

 ## Free Functions
 ### chain(_:)
 Returns an iterator-sequence that returns values from each sequence until all are exhausted.
-Used for treating consecutive sequences as a single sequence.
-This function is overloaded to accept either any number of sequences or an array of sequences as parameters.
+This function is used for treating consecutive sequences as a single sequence. `chain(_:)` is overloaded to accept either any number of sequences or an array of sequences as parameters.

 ```swift
 let values = chain([1, 2, 3], [4, 5, 6])